Joseph Clowry

 Dr. Gozibert Kamugisha

-Co-Founder, Young Scientists Tanzania
+Co-Founder, Board Secretary - Young Scientists Tanzania

 Dr. Gozibert Kamugisha has been a lecturer at the University of Dar es Salaam (UDSM) since 2006; specialising in sociology and in particular medical sociology.
 He has conducted research on health related issues and especially on sexually transmitted infections, their preferred treatments, access and utilization of health care services in Tanzania.
 He has also investigated the relationships of patient-health providers, in the context of health care reforms in Tanzania.